Willmore obstacle problems under Dirichlet boundary conditions: The one-dimensional Dirichlet obstacle problem

 For the curvature, one has that

 Moreover, if we additionally assume that $u(0)=u(1)=0$, then one has

 Finally, if one additionally assumes also that $u'(0)=u'(1)=0$, then one has

 \end{lemma} One should observe that this result holds true \emph{only in the class of graphs of smooth functions}.
-The graph of the function $\hat{u}_{c_0}$ as displayed in Figure~\ref{figure:1} is a nontrivial solution to the Dirichlet problem for the one-dimensional Willmore (elastica) equation under homogeneous boundary conditions, but: \begin{enumerate} \item[$\bullet$] although the curve is smooth and a graph, due to $\hat{u}'_{c_0}(1/4)=-\hat{u}'_{c_0}(3/4)=\infty$, it is \emph{not a smooth graph solution}, \item[$\bullet$] it is not minimising the Willmore energy. \end{enumerate}
+The graph of the function $\hat{u}_{c_0}$ as displayed in Figure~\ref{figure:1} is a nontrivial solution to the Dirichlet problem for the elastica equation under homogeneous boundary conditions, but: \begin{enumerate} \item[$\bullet$] although the curve is smooth and a graph, due to $\hat{u}'_{c_0}(1/4)=-\hat{u}'_{c_0}(3/4)=\infty$, it is \emph{not a smooth graph solution}, \item[$\bullet$] it is not minimising the elastica functional. \end{enumerate}